 Tickets.
-The Nets averaged 17,037 fans per home game last season, about 94 percent of capacity.
+The Nets averaged 14,931 fans per home game last season.
+Only Philadelphia, Minnesota and Denver averaged fewer.
+The Nets averaged about 82 percent of capacity, and only Philadelphia, Minnesota, Denver and Detroit were behind that.
 More than any other New York Tri-State Area team -- especially now that the Mets have gotten good again and the Islanders have the smallest seating capacity in the NHL -- you have a chance of walking up to the ticket window 5 minutes before tipoff and buying whatever seat you can afford.

 Getting There.
 For reasons that will soon become clear, I'm advising you to get to New York/New Jersey by a means other than driving: Plane, train, bus.
 Hotels in the City are ridiculously expensive, and you may be better off getting a hotel outside, in New Jersey or Westchester or Long Island; adding the cost of public transportation -- New Jersey Transit, Metro-North or the Long Island Rail Road -- will still be cheaper than most Manhattan hotels.

 Madison Square Garden was built on top of Pennsylvania Station, the northern (or eastern) anchor of the old Pennsylvania Railroad.
 If you live near any Amtrak station, you can get to The Garden.
 This is especially true if you live in a city on the Northeast Corridor, from Boston to Washington: In 5 hours or less, you can get from your hometown to The Garden.